chavadvorah/XamlExtensions/docs/README.md

 ### 5. Register in Consuming Application's app.manifest

-**CRITICAL STEP:** The consuming application must register the new class for activation.
+**CRITICAL:** The consuming application must register the new class for activation.

 Edit your application's `app.manifest`:
 ```xml